edgelesssys/constellation/docs/docs/workflows/create.md

 terraform apply
 ```

-And retrieve the necessary outputs from your configuration.
+Retrieve the necessary outputs from your configuration.
 When using another infrastructure management strategy than Terraform, retrieve the outputs accordingly, e.g. through your CSP's portal.

 ```bash
 CONSTELL_IP=$(terraform output ip)